Yeye7812-sbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 16-whatsnext contains a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

+File 17-hidethisword contains a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”